The Next Passport

 How long does a Canadian citizenship certificate take?

-IRCC processing times for proof of citizenship applications vary from a few months to over a year depending on workload and whether your case requires additional review.
+IRCC processing times for proof of citizenship applications currently run approximately 10 months from receipt, though this can vary depending on workload and whether your case requires additional review.
 The application itself is quick to prepare once you have the underlying documents; the bottleneck is usually gathering vital records, not the government's review.

 Do I need apostilles or translations?